zengzhi2015/Udacity-MLND/Capstone/Report.md

 Non-trainable params: 0
 ```

 We do not have to train the regression network from the beginning since both the classification network and the regression network share the same feature extraction layers.
 Hence， we just copy the weights of the extraction layers of the classification network to the corresponding regression layers before training and fix these layers.
 This technique is called the transfer learning.
 The training process of the regression network is very similar to that of the classification network, except that, the losses is set to be the mean absolute error.
 The code for model training is contained in section 1.3.2 in the [IPython notebook file](./program/Training.ipynb).
-The training process using the training dataset is given as follows.
+The training process using the training dataset is given in Figure 12.

-![alt text][image12]

-Figure 12.
-The training history of the regression network.
+![The training history of the regression network.][image12]

 The final validation loss is 2.3 which indicates that the standard navigation of location prediction is about two pixels.
 To make the model more accurate, I also train this model on the extra dataset.
-One could see from the following details that the accuracy has been slightly improved.
+One could see from Figure 13 that the accuracy has been slightly improved.

-![alt text][image13]

-Figure 13.
-The training history of the regression network.
+![The training history of the regression network.][image13]

 #### 3.2.3.
 Region proposal network

 The region proposal network is very similar to the above networks except for the final layer.
 The size of the output layer is 2 and the activation is sigmoid.
 The code for model construction is contained in section 1.4.1 in the [IPython notebook file](./program/Training.ipynb).
-The following are the details about the architecture of the network.
+Figure 14 shows the details about the architecture of the network.

-![alt text][image14]

-Figure 14.
-The architecture of the region proposal network.
+![The architecture of the region proposal network.][image14]

 Table III.
 Summary of the region proposal network.